omnivector-solutions/license-manager/docs-source/index.rst

 Welcome to the License Manager documentation!
 ==============================================

-The license-manager is a license scheduling middleware that sits abstractly between an HPC cluster and one or more 3rd party license servers.
+The license-manager is a license scheduling middleware that operates as an interface between an HPC cluster and one or more 3rd party license servers.
 The license-manager introduces the concept of "license bookings" which are used to provide an alternate source of truth for what licenses are actually available.